Home » RBI Grade B » RBI Grade B Syllabus 2025

 Note- The marks scored by candidates in the RBI Grade B Phase 1 exam will not be considered in the final merit list.
 The merit list will be based on the marks scored by candidates in the Phase 2 exam and the interview round.

-The exam pattern of the RBI Grade B exam is both objective and descriptive in nature.
+The exam pattern of the RBI Grade B exam is both objective and descriptive.
 Candidates can check the RBI Grade B Phase 2 exam pattern from the table provided below.
+RBI Grade B exam pattern for phase 2 consists of Economic and Social Issues, English, and General Finance & Management.

-Name Of Paper Type Of Paper Time No. Of Questions Marks
+Name Of Paper Type Of Paper Time No. Of Qs Marks

 Paper-I: